AUA Summit - What is Vaginal Agenesis?

 Can I have a normal sex life?

 Since much of sexual pleasure comes from stimulation of the clitoris (the female erectile structure), and not the vagina, you should enjoy normal sensations and a good sex life.
-Since the changes are internal, no one will be able to tell that you have had treatment.

 Will I be able to have children?

 Your anatomy will be the biggest factor in whether you will be able to have children.
 It is very likely that you will be able to become pregnant if your uterus, ovaries and fallopian tubes are normal.
-It is unlikely that you will be able to go through pregnancy by yourself if your uterus is tiny or absent.
-But if your ovaries are healthy, you can work with fertility specialists on in vitro fertilization using a surrogate mother.
+Yet, delivery through the new vagina is not possible.

 Explore Further